 Used Motor Oil and/or Antifreeze

 City residents may bring used motor oil and/or antifreeze (please do NOT mix them) to the Clare Department of Public Works Monday through Friday, 7:00 a.m. to 3:00 p.m.
-You must show proof of residency (such as a driver's license) before leaving the oil or antifreeze at the DPW
+You must show proof of residency (such as a driver’s license) before leaving the oil or antifreeze.

 As part of your monthly City utility bill, the City of Clare participates in the curbside recycling program for residential units also having curbside garbage collection.
 Recycle bins should be placed at the curb for collection by 6:00 a.m. on Thursdays, the same as garbage collection.